Blaydon: Stella Hall

+Up-river from Blaydon and outside the town boundary, Stella Hall was a 17th-century mansion set in a park.
+The house was built by the Tempest family, and in the next century passed by marriage to Lord Widdrington and then into the Towneley family.
+From 1850 it was owned by Joseph Cowen, owner of the local brickworks and MP for Newcastle, who was followed by his son, also Joseph, again an MP and also the owner of the Newcastle Chronicle.
+The house was demolished in 1955 to make way for housing.

 Governance

-The House of Commons constituency seat of Blaydon is held by MP Liz Twist.

-The area has traditionally been a Labour stronghold and has been held by the Labour Party since 1935.
-The Labour candidate David Anderson received 51.5% of the vote in 2005, with the Liberal Democrat candidate, Peter Maughan, second at 37.9%.

 Blaydon ward elects three councillors to Gateshead Council.
-They are Malcolm Brain, Lee-Ann Moir and Steve Ronchetti (all Labour).
+In the House of Commons, the Blaydon constituency has been held by Liz Twist for the Labour Party since 2017.
+The area has traditionally been a Labour stronghold and the seat has been held by them since 1935.

 Geography

 Modern Blaydon stands close to the Tyne with the A695, a key road from Gateshead to Hexham, passing through the town centre.
-Between this main road and the river is the railway and, beyond it, in a bend of the Tyne is the industrial district of Blaydon Haughs.
+Between this main road and the river is the railway and beyond it, on a bend of the Tyne, is the industrial district of Blaydon Haughs.
 The main part of the town lies south of the railway.

-Despite being a largely urban and industrial town, there are various rural aspects to Blaydon and the surrounding area.
-The area has many acres of open countryside mostly at 500 ft or more above sea level and numerous farms and similar holdings.
-Between High Spen and Chopwell are large Forestry Commission woods and these and other forested areas extend down the hillside to the Derwent river which lies on the east and forms the urban district boundary.
+Despite being a largely urban and industrial area, there are various rural aspects to Blaydon and the surrounding area.
+The area has many acres of open countryside, mostly at 500 ft or more above sea level, and numerous farms and similar holdings.
+Between High Spen and Chopwell are large Forestry Commission woods, and these and other forested areas extend westward down the hillside to the River Derwent, which forms most of the metropolitan district boundary.

-The area is also home to Shibdon Pond at the former site of Blaydon Main Colliery.
-Shibdon Pond is a nature reserve situated at the Eastern end of the town.
-Many species of waterfowl live on the pond and surrounding marshland, and a hide is available for ornithologists.
+Shibdon Pond, on the eastern edge of the town at the former site of Blaydon Main colliery, is a nature reserve with many species of waterfowl.
 English Nature has designated Shibdon Pond as one of Tyne and Wear's Sites of Special Scientific Interest (SSSIs).
 The subject of a regeneration campaign, Shibdon Dene (sometimes inaccurately called 'Blaydon Dene') is another recreational area consisting of a pathway between a great number of fine trees.

-There is also a nature reserve towards the border of Winlaton at "Blaydon Burn", mentioned earlier for mining.
-The burn is now a popular walking/cycling track for locals which occupies a disused railway line, the tracks of which have long since been removed.
-However, portions of buildings and platforms still remain.
-The track is roughly a mile-and-a-half long and ends near the Path Head Watermill.
+There is also a nature reserve north-west of Blaydon at Blaydon Burn, on the route of a wagon-way which carried coal to the riverside.
+The track, roughly a mile-and-a-half long, is used by walkers and cyclists and ends near the Path Head Watermill.

-Blaydon contains the following districts, some of them have been swallowed up by urban sprawl.
+Blaydon contains the following districts, some of them having been swallowed up by urban sprawl.